Skydive Empuriabrava: Facilities

-In addition to the hangars, packing zone, private team rooms and onsite gas station, it has Pilatus Porter aircraft, a De Havilland Twin Otter and a Beechcraft 99 (plane with the fastest take-off in Europe).
-The facilities also include offices and a bar and restaurant zone.
-Access is free.
+In addition to the hangars, packing zone, private team rooms and onsite gas station, it has Pilatus Porter aircraft and De Havilland Twin Otter.
+The facilities also include offices and a restaurant.

 Services

-It offers tandem skydiving, beginner's flights and aerial photography work.
+Skydive Empuriabraba offers tandem skydiving, beginner's flights and aerial photography work.
 The school offers formation skydiving courses for beginners and advanced students, freefly canopy, wingsuit flying (or wing-suiting), formation skydiving for top competition, training for top competition, and flight instruction for professionals.